brunomdb/PersonalizeHandsOnLab/README.md

 ![](images/personalize-guide-img03.png)

 3. Explore the available resources and the actions that can be performed to deploy your own solution through the Amazon Personalize console.
 It is not necessary to create or change any additional resource at this point.
-In the following steps, we are going to use an Amazon Sagemaker Notebook in order to programatically create a new Personalize campaign using the [AWS SDK for Python (Boto3)](https://aws.amazon.com/sdk-for-python/).
+In the following steps, we are going to use an Amazon Sagemaker Notebook in order to programmatically create a new Personalize campaign using the [AWS SDK for Python (Boto3)](https://aws.amazon.com/sdk-for-python/).

 ## Video Recommendation App